ducktordanny/ducktordanny/README.md

 > Website: [ducktordanny.com](https://ducktordanny.com)

-## About me
+## About me 🙆🏼‍♂️

 Hi!
-My name is Daniel I live in Hungary and I'm currently a Computer Science Engineer student at University of Pannonia, but love to learn new things by myseld as well.
-Currently I'm working in frontend with Angular, but I also like doing things on the backend and using other frameworks/libraries as well.
+My name is Daniel I live in Hungary and I'm a Computer Science Engineer student at University of Pannonia (Veszprem), but also love to learn new things by myself.
+Currently I'm working in frontend with Angular, but I also like doing things on the backend and using other frameworks/libraries as well. 🔧

 ## Social Media